w4kfu/waronline_fun/Doc/WorldServerProtocol.md

     +0x08   :   DATA_PACKET     [BYTE] * SIZE_DATA
     +0x..   :   CRC             [WORD]

+### Sent TO client

-All packet sent by the server to the client follows this struct :
+All packet sent by the server to the client follow this struct :

     +0x00   :   SIZE_PACKET     [WORD] // minus OPCODE
     +0x02   :   OPCODE          [BYTE]